 Bad Weather Driving Tips

-5. For rentals be sure to ask if the car is a front wheel, rear wheel or four-wheel drive vehicle “ Don't know the difference?
-Here's the details:
+Be sure to ask if your car is a front wheel, rear wheel or four wheel drive vehicle if you are insure.

 - Front wheel drive - the front two wheels pull the car.
 It handles well because if the front wheels slip the car is more likely to stay in line